 As one of the largest publicly owned, locally governed, electric utilities in California, SMUD serves over 600,000 customers in its 900 square mile service area in the Sacramento County area, and operates a federally licensed hydroelectric project in El Dorado County known as the Upper American River Project (UARP).
-Based on a mutual agreement with PG&E, SMUD serves five PG&E customers from its UARP facilities, and thirteen PG&E customers in Northern San Joaquin County.
+Based on a mutual agreement with Pacific Gas and Electric Company (PG&E) SMUD serves five PG&E customers from its UARP facilities, and thirteen PG&E customers in Northern San Joaquin County.

+SMUD has never experienced a catastrophic wildfire involving its facilities.
 SMUD's service area has a much lower wildfire risk profile than other areas in the State that have suffered destructive wildfires in recent years.
-This is largely due to its more urban environment, flatter terrain, grasslands and other fuel sources outside forested areas and fewer wind events.
+When ignition events occur they have historically been limited in scope.
+This is largely due to SMUD's more urban environment, flatter terrain, grasslands and other fuel sources outside forested areas and fewer wind events.
 Even in the UARP area SMUD is fortunate to have a lower risk environment.

-Policy statement 1.1
+1.1 Policy statement

-SMUD's overarching goal is to provide safe, reliable, environmentally sustainable and affordable electric service to its local community.
-In order to meet this goal, SMUD constructs, maintains and operates its electrical lines and equipment in a manner that minimizes any risk of wildfire posed by its electrical lines and equipment.
+SMUD's overarching goal is to provide safe, reliable, environmentally sustainable and economic electric service to its local community.
+In order to meet this goal, SMUD constructs, maintains and operates its electrical lines and equipment in a manner that minimizes any risk of catastrophic wildfire posed by its electrical lines and equipment.